dgapitts/CLF-C01_AWS-Certified-Cloud-Practitioner_notes_and_scripts/docs/intro-iam-policies-groups-users.md

-## Intro to IAM with a Custom Policy, User Group and User Assignment
+## Introduction to IAM with a Custom Policy, User Group and User Assignment

+Introduction to IAM
+- start with a Custom Policy (a restricted version of AWSLambda_FullAccess)
+- User Group (for our Dev team)
+- finally we add somes User i.e. Dev1, Dev2 ... to the group

 ## Step 01 setup Custom Policy "customLambdaDevAccess"